 There were four sequels with Lake Placid 2 (2007), Lake Placid 3 (2010), Lake Placid: The Final Chapter (2012) and Lake Placid vs Anaconda (2015).

-David E. Kelleys only other film of genre interest is the script for New Age ghost story To Gillian on Her 37th Birthday (1996).
+David E. Kelleys only other film of genre interest is the script for New Age ghost story To Gillian on Her 37th Birthday (1996), while on television he was also responsible for an unsold tv pilot for Wonder Woman (2011) and the Stephen King tv series adaptation Mr. Mercedes (2017 ).